 Exams in Music

 In Years 7 and 8 exams take place in the summer term.
 There is a listening and understanding paper which takes place in the main exam week.
 This will contribute 70% of your exam mark.
-You will be given a revision list for your exam as you start your revision.
+You will be given a revision list for your exam at the Easter Holidays.

 There will also be a solo performance that you will be required to do in the summer term before your exam.
 This will be marked and make up 30% of your exam mark.
-You will find the performance mark scheme below.
+You will find the performance mark scheme on the vle.

 There are no music exams in Year 9.
-You will instead be assessed throughout your sessions and a report will be written on your progress.
+You will instead be assessed continually throughout your carousel sessions.

 Music at Sixth Form